Resident doctor rate card – 2002 terms and conditions for doctors working in Wales, NI and Scotland

 You’re already well paid

 Our pay has fallen significantly, particularly compared with other professionally accountable comparators in other safety critical roles and industries.
-Junior doctor pay has done markedly worse compared to other staff groups in the health service, who themselves have also received inferior pay uplifts compared with others in the public sector.
+Resident doctor pay has done markedly worse compared to other staff groups in the health service, who themselves have also received inferior pay uplifts compared with others in the public sector.

 There is a financial crisis